stevector/stevector_posts/_drafts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 @todo get error message

-As far as Core is concerned, `sites/default/config` is meant for configuration from the same site (or at least different copies of the same site).
+As far as Drupal core is concerned, `sites/default/config` is meant for configuration from the same site (or at least different copies of the same site).
 Doing a fresh install of Drupal core means that the pre-existing config in `sites/default/config` is seen as foreign.

-# Enter Configuration Installer
+## Enter Configuration Installer

 [Configuration Installer](https://www.drupal.org/project/config_installer) allows me to use the workflow that I want.
 (Thanks to [Alex Pott](https://www.drupal.org/u/alexpott) for writing it!)
 Drupal bases new installations on installation profiles.
 In Drupal 8, each install profile is expected to provide the configuration it needs in the form of `.yml` files.
 For most every install profile, those `.yml` files live inside the directory of the install profile.
 See the directory structure of core's [Standard](http://cgit.drupalcode.org/drupal/tree/core/profiles/standard?h=8.1.2) and [Minimal](http://cgit.drupalcode.org/drupal/tree/core/profiles/minimal?h=8.1.2) install profiles.
 Configuration Installer is a way to say "my configuration is actually over in `sites/default/config`."
 It's a workaround that works.
-[Here's a pull request that updates the permissions for the Content Administrator configuration and changes some Behat tests accordingly](https://github.com/stevector/nerdologues-d8/pull/67/files).
-If it
+[Here's a pull request that updates the permissions for the Content Administrator role's configuration and changes some Behat tests accordingly](https://github.com/stevector/nerdologues-d8/pull/67/files).

-# Wait, why do I need this?
+## How are other people working without Configuration Installer?

 I would not need Configuration Installer if I established a canonical Drupal 8 database.
+With a canonical Drupal 8 database, CircleCI would would grab a copy of the D8 database and `import` configuration changes rather than installing and creating a new database.
 But I don't want to do that yet.
 A Drupal site has three main parts:

 - Version-controlled code.
 - Files ignored from version control (mostly uploaded images/documents).
 - A database.

-The database is the element that is the easiest part to mess up and the hardest to restore after a mistaken change.
-That's why Drupal 8 introduced new configuration management tools that move focus from the database to version controlled code. *Configuration does still live in the database* as far as a runtime Drupal site is concerned but it is so cleanly imported and exported to code that mental focus goes to the files.
+The database is the element that is the easiest part to mess up and the hardest to fix after a mistaken change.
+That's why Drupal 8 introduced new configuration management tools that move focus from the database to version controlled code. *Configuration does still live in the database* as far as a runtime Drupal site is concerned but configuration is so cleanly imported and exported to code now that mental focus goes to the `.yml` files.

 In essence, a Drupal-to-Drupal migration is the transitioning from one set of canonical code/files/database to another.
 I want to minimize the amount of time that I have two canonical databases to worry about.
 Right now I can think that any pull request I make on my Drupal 8 code can result in the running of a full data migration to a disposable Drupal 8 database.
 If there is something I don't like about the Drupal 8 database that is produced by the pull request, I can throw it away and try again.

 If I did have a canonical Drupal 8 database, it would be running on some tag of my Drupal 8 code's master branch.
 I would be much more hesitant to make merges to master out of fear that I might mess up the Drupal 8 canonical database.
+I will put off that conceptual switch as long as doing so saves me time and mental energy.
+Especially for a side project, I don't want to be thinking with every pull request "in what way exactly is this change made more complicated by having two canonical databases?"

-# So where are the relevant pieces in the project?
+## Where are the relevant pieces in the project?

 (These links are to a specific git hash in my Drupal 8 repo because the relevant code might have moved by the time you are reading this blog post.)